-Lecture notes will be made available to students on the student portal and it is advised to print these out and bring them to each class so that extra notes can be added.
+Lecture notes will be made available to students on the student portal prior to each lecture.
+It is strongly advised to print out the notes and bring them to each class so that your personal notes and any extra information can be added for future use.